SteveCo/Raft/README.md

 **Daily Scrum**
 - Purpose: To inspect progress toward the Sprint Goal and adapt the Sprint Backlog as necessary, adjusting the upcoming planned work.
 It is not a status report but rather a plan for the day.
 - Timebox: 15 m
-- Who attends: Scrum Team, Stakeholders (optional and only listen)
+- Who attends: Developers of the Scrum Team, Product Owner (optional but recommended), Scrum Master (optional but recommended)
 - Output: Days-worth of tasks for each team member, blockers and impediments preventing the team from making progress towards the Sprint goal, questions

 **Product Backlog Refinement**